4 Tips for Eating With New Dentures

 Get a Grip

 Once you’re comfortable eating most of your normal diet with dentures, you may decide to tackle more difficult foods such as corn on the cob.
-To allow yourself some extra strength behind your bite, you may want to consider adding a denture adhesive before these types of meals.
+When trying new foods, you may notice your dentures feel different or even that your dentures feel loose, especially when eating certain foods.
+Using a denture adhesive can help you eat comfortably and feel more secure during meals.

 Most denture adhesives will hold for up to 12 hours, meaning you’ll be good from breakfast until dinner.
 Additionally, because your dentures will be held onto your gums, you’re less likely to get food particles stuck under your dentures, making you more comfortable.